Quickly communicating about topics that matter

 While Montélimar Agglomération Habitat regularly uses an automatically generated text message communication system, it was only used for technical claims.
 The exceptional circumstances encouraged the organization to go further.

 “Sending text messages seemed to be the most flexible and fastest way to share information on a massive scale,” explains Yann Charvet, who already has a database of tenants’ mobile numbers.
-The partnership between Montélimar Agglomération Habitat and Orange Business Services over the past 15 years made it possible to quickly put the theory into practice.
+The partnership between Montélimar Agglomération Habitat and Orange Business over the past 15 years made it possible to quickly put the theory into practice.
 The introduction of the Contact Everyone solution means a 160-character text message can be sent to all occupants in just a few clicks.

 A long-term solution and targeted messages